GrailFinder/tnotes/README.md

 tnotes is a console notes manager that stores notes in tsv format.
 It might be useful for people who want do CRUD things to their notes in the terminal.
+By default tnotes creates /home/$USER/.config/tnotes/default.tsv for your notes you can provide different name by -f flag, then tnotes will work with ~/.config/tnotes/YOUR_FILE_NAME

 #### (screenshot might be helpful)